ChinosInternationalCC/chinoPinball/README.md

 To clone all the addons requested by the project you can also execute the ./clone_addons.sh script

-Currently developed on MAC (XCode 5.0.2, MAC OS SDK 10.9, LLVM compiler) and Windows (CodeBlocks) (not countinued)
+Currently developed on MAC (XCode 5.0.2, MAC OS SDK 10.9, LLVM compiler) and Windows (VisualStudio 2012)

 The project should also compile in Windows or Linux if ofxSyphone is not used.
 Just don't add ofxSyphon files to the compilation and comment in *ExternalsConfig.h*  the line *#define USE_SYPHON*: